How to prepare your business for Brexit

 - Institute of Directors

-The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU, covering both if the UK leaves the EU with a deal, and if there is a no-deal.
+The Government has published specific guidance on how public procurement will change following the UK’s withdrawal from the EU.

 Exporting and importing